-Jenny is a professional storyteller and motivational speaker who delivers one-of-a-kind presentations.
+Jenny is a professional storyteller, keynote speaker, and communications consultant who delivers one-of-a-kind presentations and trainings.
 She understands the power of story and great ideas to engage and inspire audiences toward actionable outcomes in business and in life.

 In addition, Jenny is co-owner of Prairie Path Books, an independent bookstore in Wheaton.